-Do you remember when we used to hit the sales together and snap up all the bargains?
+Do you remember when we used to go on intense shopping trips together during the sales?
 My siblings never wanted to go as they knew we’d be there for hours but for me that was the best way to spend an afternoon.
 It was even better when my feet got bigger as I could just wear all your shoes!!
 We even bought the same pair once, do you remember?
 I must have been about 13.
 Gosh those shoes were awful weren’t they?

 I have a really strong memory of you picking us up from primary school one day.
 You had on a white blouse and a yellow linen pencil skirt and I remember thinking how much prettier you were than all the other mums at school.
 I was so proud of you and all you achieved with us; I wanted to be like you when I grew up.
 I look so much like you now anyway!
 My hair is all soft and curly like yours when you used to painstakingly heat the metal comb over the stove in order to do your hair.
 I can still remember the smell.